kadenrose/Rodney_Mullen_/README.md

 # GIT418_FINAL_PROJECT
-This will include the JavaScript files that are not obfuscated, for my eyes only essentially
+This will include the JavaScript files that are obfuscated

-Disclaimer: All images used under Educational Licenses.
+####Disclaimer: All images used under Educational Licenses.